Ajama0/NextStop-Backend/README.md

 # NextStop

 ## Project Description
-Full Backend Application with a restful api service.
+Backend Application with a restful api service.
 The system provides robust functionality for managing railway tickets, including ticket booking, cancellation, and modification, With users.

 ## Technologies Used